How to Spin an Object: First, Get the Shape Right: Method

-unPIC is a hierarchical diffusion model that takes a 2D image and predicts a set of target novel-view images.
-Given a single view of an object, unPIC comprises: (i)~A \emph{prior} that infers representations of the subject's 3D geometry.
-This inference step combines the task of annotating the source image as well as predicting representations for novel views.
-Together, these predictions form a \emph{loop} in representation space. (ii)~An appearance \emph{decoder} that transforms all multiview geometry predictions into textured images of the subject.
+unPIC is a hierarchical generative model that takes a 2D image and predicts a set of target novel-view images.
+Given a single view of an object, unPIC comprises: (i)~a geometry \emph{prior} that infers representations of the object's 3D geometry, and (ii)~an appearance \emph{decoder} that transforms all multiview geometry predictions into textured images of the subject.
+The two modules are trained independently.
+At inference time, we run the modules in a stacked fashion: the decoder takes the prior's outputs and the source image as inputs.

-Annotating the source image alone may be a deterministic step (e.g., if using features from a typical deterministic encoder).
-In contrast, predicting novel-view features is inherently non-deterministic, due to the partial information observed in a single image.
-There may be several valid loops that go through the same point that describes the source image (see \Cref{fig:multiple_trajectories}).
-Hence, a probabilistic prior is essential, as opposed to the bulk of prior work \cite{yu2020pixelnerf,hong2023lrm,jun2023shape}.
-As for the appearance decoder---which takes predicted representations and maps them to images---that could be (i) either deterministic or stochastic; (ii) either separately conditioned on each single view or jointly on multiviews.
-Our proposed representation (CROCS) captures the geometry but leaves the texture of the subject entirely unknown.
-Hence we use a probabilistic model again.

-Depending on the choice of representation, the target annotations may vary haphazardly as a function of the camera pose, or remain invariant (e.g., global semantic features such as the class).
-A suitable representation must ensure the loops are well structured, in that there is a learnable relationship between target views across examples.
-This increases the benefit of modeling multiple views simultaneously, as we will show empirically in \Cref{tab:decoder_from_gt_multiview}.